Sorenesss/Challenge-Buddy/Privacy Policy.md

 ## Contact
 If you have any concerns, you can join the [support server](https://discord.gg/NeVUGREx9S).
-This page is accessible using the about command through Challenge Buddy within a Discord server.
+This page is accessible using the botinfo command through Challenge Buddy within a Discord server.